SPE-R/SPE/misc/SPE_git-quick_start.md

 ![](https://github.com/SPE-R/SPE/blob/master/misc/SPE_git-quick_start-images/spe_git-quick_start-009.png)

-If everithing goes right, a blue message should popup on the right corner of your windows with something like `Pushed Successfully`.
+If everything goes right, a blue message should popup on the right corner of your windows with something like `Pushed Successfully`.

-If somebody has pushed his changes in between your latest pulled version and your `push` you might be asked to resolve some conlicts.
+If somebody has pushed his changes in between your latest pulled version and your `push` you might be asked to resolve some conflicts.
 GitKraken will then let you compare the differences/conflicts between your local version and the latest available online one.
-You will have to choose which files/lines to keep/discare.
+You will have to choose which files/lines to keep/discard.
 This is not the best part of the process and the only way to prevent it is to `pull`/`commit`/`push` regularly.